matzpersson/postgres-kubernetes-azure/README.md

 * `psql-config.yaml` - Configuration for Postgres database details which you can use to connect to the Pgsql database.
 * `psql-secret.yaml` -  Stores and manage sensitive information.
 Password in there have been base64 encoded.
 * `psql-stateful.yaml` - Pulls it all together using Kubernetes Stateful sets.
-It has a single pod as postgres can only have single pod writing to its datastore at any one time.
-Might feel like that then makes it pointless to put this in Kubernetes cluster but if a pod crashes because the storage in this installation is persistent, the pod will recover very quickl and connect to the existing storage volume.
 * `psql-service.yaml` - Creates the access service with a NodePort access point rather than a external ip (LoadBalancer type).
 More on how to access this further down.

 ## Deploy the YAML files